Facebook

 The high school orchestra program averages around 80 string students per year.
 The School of the Arts Symphony has roughly 55 string students, plus woodwinds, brass and percussion students from the band program led by Dustin King.
 Dr. Selby teaches the Symphony and the younger Chamber Orchestra, in addition to three string technique class and a half credit recital class called Senior Thesis.

-The SOA Symphony Strings performed at the 2019 Midwest International Band and Orchestra Clinic in Chicago.
-Dr. Selby’s orchestras have performed twice at the National Adjudicators Invitational and at the 2014 and 2016 ASTA National Orchestra Festivals.
-In 2016, they won the top prize of Grand Champion at the NOF in Tampa, FL.
+The SOA Symphony Strings twice performed at the Midwest International Band and Orchestra Clinic in Chicago.
+Dr. Selby’s orchestras have performed four times at the ASTA National Orchestra Festivals.
+In 2016 and again in 2023, they won the top prize of Grand Champion at the NOF.
 Every year, Dr. Selby conducts the School of the Arts High School Symphony and Singers in an annual holiday concert to sold-out crowds at the Charleston Gaillard Center.